If you landed here after August 2017, please excuse the mess! I’m in the midst of cleaning up and preparing for publication!

 - Essay: Mobile Digital Technology in Second Language Environments

 It happens every endurance event, about 5k from the finish line: “the wall”.
 That place where physically tired and mentally tired converge for a seemingly insurmountable “I can’t”.
 Fortunately, athletes know its coming and train for it, practicing continuing even while tired, mentally preparing strategies for moving past it.
-The finish line is in sight, but there is still a solid portion of the race left to be run:
+The finish line is in sight, but there is still a solid portion of the race left to be run.
+Successful then, is the athlete who trains not only the body but also the mind.

 In my own classroom context, I participated in Open Minds with my students.
 Our inquiry question was “What is our story?” a question that was perfectly layered together with my masters course work related to text technologies and Aboriginal storywork.